manoel-serafim/PIT/README.md

 IN (Input): Read input data from a specified input device into a register.
 OUT (Output): Write the contents of a register to a specified output device.
 These are just a few examples of the basic assembly commands supported by the PIT CPU.
 Additional commands and instructions can be added to extend the functionality of the CPU as per specific requirements.

+##License

+The PIT CPU project is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute the code according to the terms of the license.